View Alice Derr's Obituary on RepublicanHerald.com and share memories

 She was preceded in death by brothers and sisters, Mary Sweet, John Sweet, George Sweet, Violet Morrison, Silas Sweet, Ann Shumski and Robert Sweet.

-Surviving are her children, Kevin Derr and his wife, Dorice, Linda Yurkanin and her husband, Kevin, Scott Derr and his wife, Nancy, Randy Derr and his wife, Cambria, Christian Derr, and Craig Derr and his wife, Devon.
-Also surviving are grandchildren, Kayla, Taylor, Shelby, Randy Jon, Matthew, Craig Jr., Randi, Nathan and Emily; great-grandchildren, Aiden and Ryan.
+Surviving are her children, Kevin Derr and his wife, Dorice, Linda Yurkanin and her husband, Kevin, Scott Derr and his wife, Nancy, Randy Derr and his wife, Cambria, Christian Derr and Craig Derr and his wife, Devon.
+Also surviving are grandchildren, Kayla, Taylor, Shelby, Randy Jon, Matthew, Craig Jr., Brandi, Nathan and Emily; great-grandchildren, Aiden and Ryan.

 Her funeral will be held at 11 a.m.
 Saturday in Christ Lutheran Church, Field Road, Rush Township, Tamaqua.
 Interment will be in Christ Church Cemetery.
 Friends may call from 9 a.m. until the time of service in the church.
 The Rev. Bob Adams will officiate.
+In lieu of flowers, donations to Christ Lutheran Church.
 Lamar Christ Funeral Home, Hometown.

 Sign the guest book at